BraedenP232/responsive-timeline-website/README.md

 # responsive-timeline-website
-A responsive timeline project of which I went above and beyond
+A responsive timeline website to showcase the mobile-first design and responsiveness.
+Try resizing the browser.